Paolo Montero: Style of play

 Considered to be one of the best defenders of his time, and one of Juventus's greatest ever centre-backs, Montero has been described as "skilful on the ball and calm under pressure", and a "wonderfully talented and intelligent footballer".
-In his prime he was regarded as one of the best defenders in the world.
+In his prime, he was regarded as one of the best defenders in the world.
 His international reputation is one of a man who was "fearsome, immovable and essential, in a back line that conquered Italy and Europe".
 A versatile defender, he was capable of playing in the centre (both as a stopper or as a sweeper) or on the left (although this was not his favoured position), and was known for his strength, consistency, leadership and organisational skills.
 Montero also stood out during his career due to his aerial ability, timing, technical ability, and distribution.

-A combative, tenacious, complete, and talented defender, he was also frequently criticised for his aggression and hard tackling playing style throughout his career, as well as his knack for picking up unnecessary bookings.
+A combative, tenacious, complete and talented defender, he was also frequently criticised for his aggression and hard tackling playing style throughout his career, as well as his knack for picking up unnecessary bookings.
 He holds the record for the most red cards received by a player in Serie A history, being sent off 16 times, and was sent off a total of 21 times throughout his career.
 In 2007, The Times placed him at number 39 in their list of the 50 hardest footballers in history.
 Welsh former winger Ryan Giggs described Montero and his defensive teammate at Juventus Ciro Ferrara as "...the toughest defenders [he] played against", also adding that they were often very hard in their challenges.

 Managerial career

-After retirement, Montero embarked on a career as manager, working in his native Uruguay with Peñarol and Boca Unidos, and in Argentina with Colón de Santa Fe and Rosario Central.

-On 6 June 2019 he returned in Italy, being unveiled as new head coach of Serie C club Sambenedettese for the club's 2019–20 season.
+After retirement, Montero embarked on a career as a manager, working in his native Uruguay with Peñarol, and in Argentina with Boca Unidos, Colón, and Rosario Central.
+On 6 June 2019, he returned to Italy, being unveiled as the new head coach of Serie C club Sambenedettese for the club's 2019–20 season.
 He was sacked on 27 October 2020 after a string of defeats in the 2020–21 Serie C season.
 He was reinstated as Sambenedettese head coach on 11 February 2021, following the resignations of Mauro Zironelli.
-On 28 June 2022, Montero became Juventus U19's — a youth team of Juventus, his former team — coach.
+On 28 June 2022, Montero was appointed as head coach of Juventus U19.
+On 19 May 2024, days after the dismissal of first team head coach Massimiliano Allegri, Juventus announced that Montero would serve as caretaker head coach for the remaining two games of the 2023–24 Serie A season.
+He was successively promoted in charge of the Under-23 team, Juventus Next Gen, playing in the Serie C league.
+However, Montero was dismissed from his role on 12 November 2024, leaving Juventus Next Gen dead last in the league table.

+Personal life

+His son, Alfonso, represented Uruguay's U17 squad from 2022 to 2023, and subsequently signed for his father's old club, Juventus.